zdravkov/kendo-docs/api/javascript/ui/treeview.md

 A JSON-formatted string or selector that specifies the node to be appended.
 If the argument is a plain JavaScript object, a new item will be created.
-If the argument is a jQuery element that holds a node, the treeview node will be moved.
+If the argument is a jQuery element that holds a node, the TreeView node will be moved.
 If the argument is an array of objects, each item of the array will be appended.

 ##### parentNode `jQuery` *(optional)*